 But please do not think that God hates the Spider, Just Little Miss Muffet does, and Bart can’t abide her.

-God made us both of those wonderful Beasts, Spiders to make of most Buglets his Feasts.
+God made us both of those wonderful Beasts, Spiders to take hold in kings's palaces, then make of most Buglets his Feasts.

 And the Mantis to humble those things without Fear, Lizards, Spiders, Frogs, and even Rats with Hair,

 So you cannot win ‘em all, however much you try, Maybe the Mantis gets the Spider, because the Spider gets the Fly.

 Bartholomew Webb - photo courtesy of Wikipedia, copied then edited in Paintbox

 Good Pastor Term - directly from Wikipedia